Nimble tech firms must adapt as promised self-driving revolution hits speed bumps

 Egil Juliussen, research director for automotive technology at IHS Markit, said that using the same technology for non-automotive applications, like robots, is a simpler path to market that can still tap the startups’ artificial intelligence technology.

-French autonomous shuttle maker and operator Navya SA threw out its financial targets in July and unveiled a new strategy of selling its technology to others.
+French autonomous shuttle maker and operator Navya SA (NAVYA.PA) threw out its financial targets in July and unveiled a new strategy of selling its technology to others.

 The catalyst was the continued uncertainty over regulation that jeopardized anticipated fleet orders by customers last year, Chief Operating Officer Jerome Rigaud told Reuters.
 That led to missed 2018 revenue projections and the removal of Navya’s founder and CEO.